petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 ### Step 2 - Rename our `InitializeChart` type and add a new `AddSeries` case to it

-Let's open `Actor.fs` and rename of `InitializeChart` discriminated union type to `ChartMessage`.
+Let's open `Actor.fs` and rename our `InitializeChart` discriminated union type to `ChartMessage`.
 Let's also add a new case to it, as shown below:

 ```fsharp
 [<AutoOpen>]